 Driving in Paris

-Driving in Paris can be a scary experience.
-Traffic is often congested, and finding parking can be frustrating and expensive, especially in popular tourist areas.
-Most Parisians don’t own cars, rather opting to use the city’s extensive public transport network.
-Expats driving in Paris who want to park on the streets will need a Paris Carte (prepaid card), as parking meters don’t take coins.
+Driving in Paris can be a challenging experience.
+Traffic is often congested, and parking can be frustrating and expensive, especially in popular tourist areas.
+Most Parisians don’t own cars, opting to use the city’s public transport network instead.
+If you’re driving in Paris and want to park on the streets, you’ll need to pay using the PayByPhone app or parking meters, as coins are no longer accepted.

 Expat Health Insurance